-The Risk Management Organogram of the bank is as follows:
+The Risk Management Organogram of the Bank is as follows:

-The Board Risk Committee is responsible for reviewing and recommending risk management policies, procedures and profiles including risk philosophy, risk appetite and risk tolerance of the bank.
+The Board Risk Committee is responsible for reviewing and recommending risk management policies, procedures and profiles including risk philosophy, risk appetite and risk tolerance of the Bank.
 The oversight functions cut across all risk areas.
-The committee monitors the Bank's plans and progress towards meeting regulatory Risk-Based Supervision requirements and migration to Basel II compliance as well as the overall Regulatory and Economic Capital Adequacy.
+The committee monitors the Bank's plans and progress towards meeting regulatory Risk-Based Supervision requirements nas well as the overall Regulatory and Economic Capital Adequacy.

-The bank's Board of Directors has delegated responsibility for the management of credit risk to the Board Credit Committee.
+The Bank's Board of Directors has delegated responsibility for the management of credit risk to the Board Credit Committee.
 The Board Credit Committee considers and approves all lending exposures, including treasury investment exposures, as well as insider-related credits in excess of limits assigned to the Management Credit Committee by the Board.
 Management Credit Committee formulates credit policies in consultation with business units, covering credit assessment, risk grading and reporting, collateral, regulatory and statutory requirements.
 The committee also assesses and approves all credit exposures in excess of the Managing Director's limit as approved by the Board.